the-web-teaching-server/tuto-02/README.md

       the type of `filterBy`.
 1. Add a status "Urgent" and corresponding controls to act on it.
 1. Use [these slides](https://slides.com/sebbes/pratical-intro-to-algebraic-data-types/live?context=editing#/18)
-   to make your application support multiple languages:
+   to make your application support multiple languages.